 - ModPodge gloss sealant

 - something circular (like a glass or jar lid) to trace

-Step 2: Now that you have your images ready, it’s time to prepare the cork board.
+Now that you have your images ready, it’s time to prepare the corkboard.
 Trace the same circular object onto your cork (if using circular cards, just trace those) and cut it out.

-Step 5: Glaze the top of your coaster with more ModPodge by spreading a thin coat evenly over the image, and letting it air dry for 15 minutes between each coat.
+Glaze the top of your coaster with more ModPodge by spreading a thin coat evenly over the image, and let it air dry for 15 minutes between each coat.
 I added two coats to mine.
 The image will look very blurry at first, but don’t worry — the glue dries into a nice clear gloss!
-Repeat these steps for as many DIY holiday photo coasters as you’d like to make.
+Repeat these steps for as many homemade photo coasters as you’d like to make.

 Julia Marchand is a DIY blogger and vintage loving gal who is expecting her first child this year!
 When she is not sewing and crafting in her scenic New England home, she is writing about her creations for TinyPrints, her preferred site for customized photo cards.
 You can follow Julia on Twitter @jeezejulia.